magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-1.md

 <!--- ENGCOM-7514-->

-*  The privacy and cookie policy link in the page footer of the privacy and cookie policy pages no longer active. _Fix submitted by Sathish Subramanian in pull request [28004](https://github.com/magento/magento2/pull/28004)_.
+*  The privacy and cookie policy link in the page footer is now displayed as an active link when the Privacy and Cookie Policy page is displayed. _Fix submitted by Sathish Subramanian in pull request [28004](https://github.com/magento/magento2/pull/28004)_.
 [GitHub-27985](https://github.com/magento/magento2/issues/27985)

 <!--- MC-36260-->